Updated: Oct 31, 2022

 Buy-to-let calls for some experience and expertise and can be time consuming.
 You need a good knowledge of both local property values and the local rental market.
 This is to guard against paying over the odds for a property in the first place and to make sure that it’s suitable for the kinds of people looking for rented accommodation in that area.
 Apart from that, you need to be acquainted with all the rules, regulations and taxes that apply to renting out property.
 Don’t forget also: there’s the question of maintaining the property, arranging repairs, collecting rent and marketing it.
 There are plenty of agencies which will look after this side of things for you, but they’ll charge you a fee for doing so, which, of course, reduces your return.

-Without proper planning you could have to sell your home to pay for care fees.
+Without proper planning you may have to sell your home to pay for care fees.

 Property counts as part of your estate and is subject to Inheritance Tax.